emit-interns/MAGICAL/README.md

 ## Known Issues ##

 ### ImportError: No module named magicalFlow ###
-Make sure you're using the below as your python install `/usr/local/bin/python3`
+Make sure you're using the below as your python install: /usr/local/bin/python3

 ### Running debugger and I get an error at gdspy.write_gds() ###

-Just create a new gds folder underneath the example directory (for example, `mkdir gds` underneath `MAGICAL/examples/comp`)
+Create a new gds folder underneath the example directory (for example, `mkdir gds` underneath MAGICAL/examples/comp)

 ### Updated files in device_generation but no changes happening when I run flow ###